ekincixyz/farconnect.github.io/_posts/schedule.md

 - Welcome to the swarm with Rafa @rafa
 - Using AI to build composable Farcaster applications with Jason Goldberg @betashop.eth
 - Lessons from building a Farcaster-based social app with billzh.eth @billzh.eth
+- The power of social graph with Afra @afra and Lawson @lwsnbaker

 Titles and some speaker handles are tbd